It is also present in an individual without any kind of deformity in the auditory nerve, middle, external or inner ear.

 - The link between tinnitus and hearing loss.

-- The Ultimate guide for latest research for tinnitus.
+- The Ultimate Guide for the latest research for tinnitus.

 - Tips for getting used to hearing machines.